 - Assist with the review legal and tax advice where appropriate and be able to interpret /implement relevant advice as required

 - Maintain accurate and up to date records of client entities, ensuring all statutory obligations are complied with

 - Assist more junior members of the team, deliver to agreed scope and timescales

 - Keep clients’ records up to date and ensure all statutory registers are maintained

-- Receive, monitor and keep up to date with constitutional, regulatory and listing requirements as applicable to individual clients
+- Receive, monitor and keep up to date with constitutional and regulatory requirements as applicable to individual clients

 - Deal with correspondence, the collating of relevant information and writing of reports, ensuring decisions made or action points agreed are communicated to the relevant parties and completed within timescales set and agreed